 Other isolated farmhouses (les Mas) can be found outside the villages, along with old quarries, aqueducts, abbeys and ruined castles, revealing thousands of years of human occupation.

 While driving or hiking in the Alpilles, you will most certainly see many remarkable panoramic views.
-Two worth mentioning are the Baux panorama and the Caume.
+Two worth mentioning are the panoramas from a summit near Les Baux-de-Provence and from La Caume.

-Situated 15 km from Arles and 25 km from Avignon, the small village of Les Baux-de-Provence and its ruined medieval castle are the stars of the Alpilles.
+Situated 15 km from Arles and 25 km from Avignon, the small village of Les Baux-de-Provence and the ruins of its medieval castle are the stars of the Alpilles.
 Set atop a rocky spur, it displays panoramic views over the Crau plain, the Camargue and the city of Arles.

 This windmill was the last active one in the village, ceasing to operate altogether in 1915.
 Although it bears the name of Daudet, the writer never actually lived there, contrary to the legend.
 He did write about it in Letters from My Windmill (Lettres de mon moulin).
 This book is a collection of short stories written by Alphonse Daudet in Paris, published in 1869.
 Daudet used to enjoy strolling past the mill and was maybe even inspired by the miller…

 A small museum next to Daudet’s mill is dedicated to the writer.
 From the windmill, the view is truly remarkable and stretches from the Alpilles to Beaucaire, Tarascon and the Rhone Valley.

 One kilometre away lies the château Montauban, where Daudet lived his last years.
 The 18th-century castle was the residence of the Ambroy family.
 The building now housed an exhibition on Fontvieille’s traditions.
 The ground floor is dedicated to Alphonse Daudet and illustrator Léo Lelée (1872-1947).
 There is also a room displaying a Provençal nativity (crèche provençale).